1. HOME

 Understanding the nature or purpose of your speech could make all the difference between winning and losing.

 Student Council speeches are persuasive speeches.
-Their ultimate goal is to get the 'yes' vote.
-To help you achieve that use the template below to cover all the essential elements.
+Their ultimate goal is to get you the YES vote.

 Return to Top